 Prevention specialists provide support groups, programs, and classes in an effort to strengthen individuals and families, as well as make children resistant to substance use.
-These programs are free and provided in homes, schools, churches, or other locations in Genesee, Shiawassee and Lapeer Counties.
+These programs are free and provided in schools, churches, or other locations in Genesee, Shiawassee and Lapeer Counties.
 For more information call (989) 723-8239 and ask to speak with a Prevention Specialist.

 E-cigarettes & Vape pens Class

 The use of e-cigarettes and vaping pens is a growing trend in the United States, especially among youth.
 Unfortunately, they have been branded as healthier alternatives to traditional smoking and tobacco products.
 The Prevention Department at Catholic Charities in Shiawassee County is offering a FREE, class designed to highlight the many risks and negative consequences involved with using these devices.
 Topics include: What’s really in e-cigs?
 The Teen Brain and Nicotine, Health Concerns, and more.

 To register email Daniel Bell, at firstname.lastname@example.org or call (989)723-8239

 This prevention program works collaboratively with schools and families to help a child thrive and succeed in school.
 Through family activities and skill-building, parents increase supportive relationships with other families, become more involved with their children and learn better family communication skills.
 Students and families are also educated on the negative effects of alcohol, tobacco and other drug use.

 The Kinship Caregivers Program offers resources for respite, individual support, as well as workshop opportunities for grandparents or other family members who are raising a relative’s child.
 This program is available to residents of Genesee County.